Diversity, Equity & Inclusion Track

 Nick Flores, Director, Impact Investing, The Caprock Group

-How do we “speak truth to power” when we confront the fact that just 1.1% of assets are controlled by women and people of color-led investment firms and that individuals of color hold less than 13% of senior positions at foundation and private investment offices?
-Is there a widespread understanding of the structural barriers, implicit bias, and microagressions that impede progress?
-Confluence began this vital yet murky conversation with an energetic group of 20 representatives of asset owners and managers in January at a two-day retreat.
-This exciting discussion, plus other aspects of Confluence’s Kellogg-funded “Racial Equity in Impact Investing Initiative,” will be presented at this luncheon.
-We will also invite engagement from all participants.
+How do we ‘speak truth to power’ in confronting the 1.1% of assets controlled by women and people of color-led investment firms and the less than 13% of individuals of color represented in senior positions at investment offices of foundations and private firms?
+Is there a widespread understanding of structural barriers, implicit bias, and microagressions that impede progress?
+Confluence began this vital yet murky conversation with an energetic group of 20 representatives of asset owners and managers in a January two-day retreat.
+This exciting discussion plus other aspects of Confluence’s Kellogg-funded “Racial Equity in Impact Investing Initiative” will be presented at this luncheon, which will invite engagement from all participants.

 Millard “Mitty” Owens, Advisor Program Director, Confluence Philanthropy (moderator)